kikokokito/scprime_price_check/README.md

     - Edit it with notepad
     - The file should contain one line.
 You have to adapt the path to yours
         - c:\scprime\scprime_price_check\venv\Scripts\python.exe c:\scprime\scprime_price_check\scprime_price_check.py
     - And program it to launch periodically.
-I do it every 2 minutes.
+I do it every hour.

 Video in spanish explaning the procedure https://www.youtube.com/watch?v=qzkOpk045vk